 To make these worthwhile we need a minimum of 20 previous grants recipients, with at least one of these who is able to organise the event.
 This entails finding a venue, liaising with grantees, providing an agenda and a report, arranging accommodation and food and generally overseeing the smooth running.

-In the future, we are looking to hold small, in country conferences with past recipients (particularly in Cambodia, Russia, Botswana, Philippines, Serbia, Ukraine, Costa Rica and Ecuador).
+In the future, we are looking to hold small, in country conferences with past recipients (particularly in Ukraine (Kiev), Uruguay, Russia, Botswana, Philippines, Serbia, Costa Rica, Ethiopia, and Ecuador).

 If you would like to organise one please contact: email@example.com